Digital Cinema Package: 3D DCP

-The DCP format is also used to store stereoscopic (3D) contents.
+The DCP format is also used to store stereoscopic (3D) contents for 3D films.
 In this case, 48 frames exist for every second – 24 frames for the left eye, 24 frames for the right.

 Depending on the projection system used, the left eye and right eye pictures are either shown alternately (double or triple flash systems) at 48 fps or, on 4k systems, both left and right eye pictures are shown simultaneously, one above the other, at 24 fps.
 In triple flash systems, active shutter glasses are required whereas optical filtering such as circular polarisation is used in conjunction with passive glasses on polarized systems.

 Since the maximum bit rate is always 250 Mbit/s, this results in a net 125 Mbit/s for single frame, but the visual quality decrease is generally unnoticeable.

+D-Box

+D-Box codes for motion controlled seating (labelled as "Motion Data" in the DCP specification), if present, are stored as a monoaural WAV file on Sound Track channel 13.
+Motion Data tracks are unencrypted and not watermarked.

 Creation

 Most film producers and distributors rely on digital cinema encoding facilities to produce and quality control check a digital cinema package before release.
 Facilities follow strict guidelines set out in the DCI recommendations to ensure compatibility with all digital cinema equipment.
-For bigger studio release films, the facility will usually create a DCDM (Digital Cinema Distribution Master).
+For bigger studio release films, the facility will usually create a Digital Cinema Distribution Master (DCDM).

 A DCDM is the post-production step prior to a DCP.
 The frames are in XYZ TIFF format and both sound and picture are not yet wrapped into MXF files.
 A DCP can be encoded directly from a DCDM.
 A DCDM is useful for archiving purposes and also facilities can share them for international re-versioning purposes.
 They can easily be turned into alternative version DCPs for foreign territories.
-For smaller release films, the facility will usually skip the creation of a DCDM and instead encode directly from the DSM (Digital Source Master) the original film supplied to the encoding facility.
+For smaller release films, the facility will usually skip the creation of a DCDM and instead encode directly from the Digital Source Master (DSM) the original film supplied to the encoding facility.
 A DSM can be supplied in a multitude of formats and color spaces.
 For this reason, the encoding facility needs to have extensive knowledge in color space handling including, on occasion, the use of 3D LUTs to carefully match the look of the finished DCP to a celluloid film print.
 This can be a highly involved process in which the DCP and the film print are "butterflied" (shown side by side) in a highly calibrated cinema.

 Less demanding DCPs are encoded from tape formats such as HDCAM SR. Quality control checks are always performed in calibrated cinemas and carefully checked for errors.
 QC checks are often attended by colorists, directors, sound mixers and other personnel to check for correct picture and sound reproduction in the finished DCP.